Section 25-5-25 – Age of majority for certain purposes–Parent or guardian liability.

 25-5-29.
 Person other than parent permitted to seek custody of child–Parent’s presumptive right to custody–Rebuttal.
 Except for proceedings under chapter 26-7A, 26-8A, 26-8B, or 26-8C, the court may allow any person other than the parent of a child to intervene or petition a court of competent jurisdiction for custody or visitation of any child with […]

-Section 25-5-10 – Custody and earnings of children born out of wedlock.
+Section 25-5-7 – Parents equally entitled to custody and earnings of child born in wedlock.

-25-5-10.
-Custody and earnings of children born out of wedlock.
-The mother of an unmarried minor born out of wedlock is entitled to its custody, services, and earnings subject to the court’s right to award custody of the child to either parent, considering the best interests of the child as to its temporal, mental, and […]
+25-5-7.
+Parents equally entitled to custody and earnings of child born in wedlock.
+Subject to the court’s right to award custody of the child to either parent, considering the best interest of the child as to its temporal, mental, and moral welfare the father and mother of any minor child born in wedlock are equally […]